tomdcpennington/cloudflare-cors-anywhere/README.md

 Note:

 All received headers are also returned in "cors-received-headers" header.

-Note about the DEMO url:

-Abuse (other than testing) of the demo will result in a ban.
-The demo accepts only fetch and xmlhttprequest.

-To create your own is very easy, you just need to set up a cloudflare account and upload the worker code.

-My personal thanks to Damien Collis for his generous and unique donation.